 Here is the technical definition of P values:

 P values are the probability of observing a sample statistic that is at least as extreme as your sample statistic when you assume that the null hypothesis is true.

 Let’s go back to our hypothetical medication study.
 Suppose the hypothesis test generates a P value of 0.03.
 You’d interpret this P-value as follows:

 If the medicine has no effect in the population as a whole, 3% of studies will obtain the effect observed in your sample, or larger, because of random sample error.

 How probable are your sample data if the null hypothesis is correct?
 That’s the only question that P values answer.
 This restriction segues to a very persistent and problematic misinterpretation.

 Related posts: Understanding P values can be easier using a graphical approach: How Hypothesis Tests Work: Significance Levels and P-values and learn about significance levels from a conceptual standpoint.

 P values Are NOT an Error Rate

 Unfortunately, P values are frequently misinterpreted.
-A common mistake is the notion that they represent the likelihood of rejecting a null hypothesis that is actually true (Type I error).
+A common mistake is that they represent the likelihood of rejecting a null hypothesis that is actually true (Type I error).
 The idea that P values are the probability of making a mistake is WRONG!
 You can read a blog post I wrote to learn why P values are misinterpreted so frequently.